PamPayne/austria/austria-legal-text-en.md

 ### 10. Paragraph 17 shall be amended as follows:

-a) In subparagraph 3(7), the phrase 'electronic lotteries, except electronic lotteries via video lottery terminals pursuant to Paragraph 12a(2)' shall be replaced by the phrase '**online gambling**'.
+a) In subparagraph 3(7), the phrase 'electronic lotteries, except electronic lotteries via video lottery terminals pursuant to Paragraph 12a(2)' shall be replaced by the phrase 'online gambling'.

-b) In Paragraph 17(4), the phrase 'Bundesabgabenordnung (BAO), BGBl.
-194/1961, as amended' shall be replaced by the phrase 'Bundesabgabenordnung – BAO, Bundesgesetz BGBl.
+b) In Paragraph 17(4), the phrase 'Bundesabgabenordnung (**BAO**), BGBl.
+194/1961, as amended' shall be replaced by the phrase 'Bundesabgabenordnung – **BAO**, Bundesgesetz BGBl.
 Nr.
 194/1961' and the Bundesgesetzblatt 'BGBl.
 II Nr.
 292/2022' shall be replaced by the Bundesgesetzblatt 'BGBl.
 II Nr.
 221/2024'.
 The following sentence is also added at the end: "The Federal Minister of Finance can participate in supervisory measures and is also responsible for its own drive entitled to do so; the provisions of this paragraph shall apply mutatis mutandis.'

 c) In subparagraph 7, after the phrase 'The concessionaire', the phrase 'pursuant to the first sentence of Paragraph 14(1) (**Certain lotteries**)' shall be added.